tedvankessel/identify-customer-segments/README.md

 	matplotlib=3.7.1=pypi_0
 	scikit-learn=1.3.0=py38h763eb3e_0

- ### NOTE: a **requirements.txt file** can be found in this Github that contains all the packages used in this project environment.
+ ### NOTE: an **environment.yml file** can be found in this Github that contains all the packages used in this project environment.

  ## License
 This project is licensed under the MIT License  License - see the LICENSE.md file for details